On this page:

 Graduate Certificates

-The certificates offered to full-time students in the School of Arts & Sciences are all interdisciplinary in nature:
+There are a number of graduate certificates offered to full-time PhD students in the School of Arts & Sciences, and they are all interdisciplinary in nature.
+Please consult the Degrees Offered page for available graduate certificate programs.

-Graduate certificates are open to students in PhD programs in Arts & Sciences and require the completion of 15 to 18 credit units.
-Interested students must fill out an application for admission to a certificate program (PDF) and receive the approval of their degree program's chair, the certificate program's director, and the Office of Graduate Studies, Arts & Sciences.
-The application form is also posted on the website of the Office of Graduate Studies, Arts & Sciences.
-Tuition remission may be available for the credit units required to complete a certificate program if the student's total units do not exceed 72.
+Interested students must fill out an application for admission to a certificate program on the Office of Graduate Studies, Arts & Sciences, Forms page and receive the approval of their degree program's chair, the certificate program's director, and the Office of Graduate Studies, Arts & Sciences.
+Tuition remission will be granted for required units for a program of study to which a student has been admitted, including an approved Arts & Sciences graduate certificate program.
 Earning a certificate should not increase a student's expected time to degree or the amount of support from the School of Arts & Sciences.
 No student will be admitted to, given tuition remission for, or awarded more than one graduate certificate.